 - Take one advanced course with a Francophone component.

-- Take Senior Colloquium (FREN 091) in fall semester of senior year.
+- Take Senior Capstone (FREN 091) in spring semester of senior year.
 This includes the writing of an original, independent research paper of 30 pages on a topic chosen in discussion with the senior colloquium professor and advisor or one other professor in the program.
 The defense of the paper with the entire French and Francophone faculty takes place at the end of the fall semester.

 - Work on three preparations, two of which must be done through seminars while the third may be a seminar, a two-credit thesis, or an approved paired course preparation.